connor-ricks/modern-swiftui-case-study/Documentation/dependencies_and_testing.md

 {{TOC}}

 ## Previously: Navigation
-In the [[navigation|previous section]] we covered the importance of state driven navigation.
+In the [previous section](navigation.md) we covered the importance of state driven navigation.
 We unlocked powerful capabilities by modeling our navigation as `Destination` enums.
 Now it's time to cover dependencies

 ## What is Important?
 Dependencies are a complex part of any application.
 From authentication to networking and data persistence, dependencies are everywhere.
 However, we don't want to throw all of that logic into our `View's` model, so we need to breakdown these dependencies into reusable chunks.